jregio/ANGrI/README.md

 - Tailwind CSS for sleek styling
 - Custom pickle loader for model management

+N-gram models were trained using transcripts from the wonderful Chinese cooking YouTube channel [一画美食 One Foodie](https://www.youtube.com/@onefoodie) 🧑‍🍳

 ## 🎨 Interface

 The app features a clean, three-panel design: